The 5 most common symptoms of early menopause.

 Vitamin D3 helps to activate insulin for use in the body’s metabolic process.
 The majority of people in the northern hemisphere are deficient in vitamin D3.
 Without adequate levels of the vitamin, your body cannot effectively manage insulin.
 Your body’s consequent inability to regulate its blood sugar levels can result in unwanted weight gain and can even contribute to diabetes.
 Vita-algae D3™ has been formulated at a clinical dose of 2,000 i.u. in LYMA.
 LYMA’s Vita-algae D3™ is not only scientifically dosed, it is also fully patented, highly bioavailable and far superior to any other supplement on the market.

 By optimising your menopause nutrition, either by hacking your diet or by upping your supplement game, can help to reduce symptoms associated with early menopause.
 Night sweats, menopause insomnia, and other related symptoms are manageable if you take the right supplements.
-Early menopause can come as an unwelcome surprise for many women, and it is our goal at LYMA to support you to overcome the challenges that lie ahead.
+Early menopause can come as an unwelcome surprise for many women, and it is our goal at LYMA to support you to overcome any challenges that lie ahead.